 For example, my relationship with money and shopping particularly changed after my first no spend.
 I no longer was an impulse shopper, but instead today, if there’s something I want, I’ll wait 2-3 days and if I’m still thinking about the item, I’ll go back and get it; but most of the time I’ve forgotten about it and I save a ton of money this way!

 By writing this down, in detail, and putting it somewhere visible, it’ll help you stay motivated – because let’s be honest, we all know motivation has a half life and you may need a kick in the butt half way through!

-Step 3: Think about obstacles and solidify your plans
+Think about obstacles, set backs, and solidify your plans.

 Next, consider how you’re going to manage your finances.
 Some people like using the old school envelope system where they know they need a certain amount of money for the month on essentials, so they pull it out in cash, put it in an envelope and only pull from that for the month.

-For me, that meant immediately unsubscribing for every store email.
+For me, that meant immediately unsubscribing for every store email and staying off social media.
 I just didn’t need to see it.
 I also added an extension on my browser that blocks ads so I wasn’t as targeted while online.

-You also may want to avoid trigger places for yourself like the mall or other stores that you go in wanting toilet paper and come out with $500 in home decor items.
+You also may want to avoid trigger places for yourself like a coffee shop or other stores that you go in wanting toilet paper and come out with $500 in home decor items.

 For others, it may mean buying gift cards in advance to force yourself to stick with a spending freeze.
 This is a great way to ensure you don't spend extra money at the grocery store during the set period of time for your no spend challenge.